wp-plugins/cookie-law-info/readme.txt

 4. Header (with custom styles)

 == Changelog ==

+= 1.4 =
+* New feature: accept policy & close cookie bar on scroll (an option available under Italian law)
+* New feature: if cookie bar is set to header it is fixed to the top of the screen (using CSS "position:fixed")

 = 1.3.2 =
 * Bug fix: changed filename from wpml.xml to wpml-config.xml